MaxPrehoda/svelte-saas-boilerplate/README.md

 ## Suggested Hosting Stack

-**There’s no cost for using this template except for Defy**.
+**There’s no cost for using this template except for Defy's membership costs**.
 The costs below reflect our suggested hosting stack.

 - **$0/mo** — Supabase free tier, Vercel free tier.
   - Pros: